top of page

 A good photograph is key to a successful portrait

 To create a highly detailed portrait I need a sharp digital image to work from.
-I will enlarge and print the image and may also reference it on an ipad, zooming in to look closely at small areas, so high resolution is essential!
+I will enlarge and print the image and may also reference it on an ipad, zooming in to look closely at small areas, so high resolution is essential.
 As a general rule, if you zoom in on your photo and the details appear pixelated or blurred, it will not have the clarity needed.

 The better the photo the better the portrait!